 In order to ensure your customers come back to you, your main goal should be to keep them excited about your products and company.
 This can be done through regular communication and engagement.
 The best way to achieve that is to create online communities and regularly post content that fosters online conversation.

 This approach is also quite successful for attracting new customers as 74% of B2B buyers conduct their research online and make decisions based on reviews and recommendations from existing customers.
-To maintain effective communication your priorities should be to engage and respond as much as possible, whenever possible.
+And according to Gartner, over the next five years 80% of B2B sales interactions in the B2B world will happen on digital channels.
+Therefore, to maintain effective communication your priorities should be to engage and respond as much as possible, whenever possible.

 Professionals visit online communities such as forums, blogs, and social media groups in order to find business solutions, seek feedback and advice or gather information on new industry trends and innovations by engaging with other professionals in their respective fields.